Tencent-RTC/obs-trtc/README.md

 > Note: You can also access the url `https://tencent-rtc.github.io/obs-trtc/?appid=2000xxx&secret=yyyyyy` to setup the parameters.

+Next, use the generated WHIP Bearer Token to configure OBS.

+## Step 3: Configure OBS

 In the `OBS WHIP` section, you will find the generated WHIP Bearer Token for configuring OBS.

 ![004](https://github.com/Tencent-RTC/obs-trtc/assets/2777660/29f1ac74-cb3a-4c6e-a3e4-e6c92ea2aab0)